 VII.
-Filing Complaints with Outside Agencies
+Filing Complaints with the Office of Equity Compliance or Outside Agencies

-Students who believe that a decision to deny the request for a reasonable accommodation or academic adjustment was based on unlawful discrimination may avail themselves of any and all of their rights under law without fear of retaliation, including contacting one or more of the outside agencies listed below.
+Students who believe that a decision to deny the request for a reasonable accommodation or academic adjustment was based on unlawful discrimination may file a complaint with the Office of Equity Compliance online pursuant to the Policy and Grievance Procedures on Non-Discrimination, Sex-Based Harassment and Sexual Violence, or may avail themselves of any and all of their rights under law without fear of retaliation, including contacting one or more of the outside agencies listed below.